 Updated 2026 · Based on median market data for London, KY

 The median monthly rent in London, KY is $1,130, translating to $13,560 in annual gross rental income per unit.
-The rent-to-price ratio is 0.73% — below the 1% rule but within a range where deals can work with good financing.
+The rent-to-price ratio is 0.73% — below the 1% rule but within a range where deals can work with good financing and disciplined expense management.
+For context, a 0.73% rent-to-price ratio means that for every $100,000 invested in property, you collect approximately $729/mo in gross rent.
+The gross rent multiplier of 11.4x means it takes 11.4 years of gross rent to equal the purchase price — an excellent ratio that signals strong income relative to cost.

 The vacancy rate in London is 5.6%.
 This is a healthy vacancy rate that indicates balanced supply and demand.
 You should be able to find quality tenants without extended vacancies, though expect normal turnover periods of 2-4 weeks between tenants.
+Budget for one month of vacancy per year in your underwriting to be conservative.
 Population growth of 0.8% annually provides stable demand.

 London's GRM (price divided by annual rent) is 11.4x.
-A GRM under 12x is excellent — it means you're paying less than 12 years of gross rent for the property, suggesting strong income relative to price.
+A GRM under 12x is excellent — it means you are paying less than 12 years of gross rent for the property, suggesting strong income relative to price.
+Markets with GRMs this low typically attract institutional and out-of-state investors seeking yield, which can create competition for the best deals.
 For comparison, the national average GRM for investment-grade rentals is approximately 13-15x.
+To beat London's median GRM, target properties where you can achieve rents above $1,130 through renovations, better marketing, or targeting underserved tenant segments — or buy at a discount to the $155,000 median price.
+Every point lower on GRM translates to roughly 0.5-0.8% improvement in your cap rate.

 London vs Kentucky state average and national average across key investment metrics.
 London outperforms both benchmarks on cap rate.